Skip to footer content

 $vbLabelText $csharpLabel

-This example demonstrates how to add consistent headers across all pages and create interactive form fields within the PDF document.
-The system automatically handles page numbering and form field rendering.
-For complex reports, you can also implement table of contents, bookmarks, and custom page breaks.
+This example demonstrates how to apply consistent headers across all pages and create interactive form fields within the PDF document.
+The engine automatically handles page numbering and form field rendering.
+For complex reports, implement table of contents, bookmarks, and custom page breaks.

 Interactive PDF form featuring 'Company Report' header, professionally styled Name and Email input fields with visible borders and placeholder text, Submit button with hover state, demonstrating IronPDF's ability to convert HTML forms into fillable PDF documents with preserved styling and functionality